 1950 – The firm name is changed to Maguire, Shields, Morrison & Bailey; Walter Cosgrave joins the practice

 1957 – Kester is appointed an Oregon Supreme Court Justice

 1958 – Shields retires from Union Pacific and resumes active practice with the firm; Kester becomes U.P.’s General Solicitor and rejoins the firm, now called Maguire, Shields, Morrison, Bailey & Kester

-1966 – Roy Shields dies; Austin Crowe joins the practice; the firm name is changed to Maguire, Kester & Cosgrave (the professional code of ethics did not permit the continued use of a deceased partner's name in the firm name)
+1966 – Roy F. Shields (1888 – 1966); Austin Crowe joins the practice; the firm name is changed to Maguire, Kester & Cosgrave (the professional code of ethics did not permit the continued use of a deceased partner’s name in the firm name)

 1969 – Walter Cosgrave is elected president of the National Association of Railroad Trial Counsel